rgambord/c99-doc/doc/sections/7/21/6/1/index.rst

 .. _9899_7.21.6.1p2:

+.. container:: snum

+   :ref:`2 <9899_7.21.6.1p2>`

-:ref:`2 <9899_7.21.6.1p2>` The memset function copies the value of c (converted to an unsigned char) into each of the first n characters of the object pointed to by s.
+The memset function copies the value of c (converted to an unsigned char) into each of the first n characters of the object pointed to by s.

 .. rubric:: Returns

 .. _9899_7.21.6.1p3:

+.. container:: snum

+   :ref:`3 <9899_7.21.6.1p3>`

-:ref:`3 <9899_7.21.6.1p3>` The memset function returns the value of s.
+The memset function returns the value of s.